Peacock: 10 Amazing Facts of a Unique Bird

 Tail

 The tail has long and colourful tails.
 The male peacock’s tail can be about two meters long, while the female peacock has a short tail with dull grey-brown feathers.
-The tail is formed with a length that is more than 60% of the peacock’s size, and the bird can spread its tail in the form of a fan and drag it behind; this is called a train.
+The tail is formed with a length that is more than 60% of its size, and the bird can spread its tail in the form of a fan and drag it behind; this is called a train.

 Peacock Types